wheeinin/MFGAN/README.md

 # MFGAN
-Code will be publicly available upon acceptance
+Code will be publicly available upon acceptance.